tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 local_msg.setMin("31");
 // Set the message style.
 The default value is 0 or not set local_msg.setBuilderId(0);
-// Set the action type: 1 - open the activity or the application itself; 2 - open the browser; 3 - open the Intent; 4 - open the application by the package name local_msg.setAction_type(1);
+// Set the action type: 1 - open the activity or the app itself; 2 - open the browser; 3 - open the Intent; 4 - open the application by the package name local_msg.setAction_type(1);
 // Set the app-pulling page
 local_msg.setActivity("com.qq.xgdemo.SettingActivity");